You may not know that I was an event and party planner for a very long time. Today I am sharing one of my favorite themes and parties of all time.

 My beach theme was so much fun.
 And the location?
 It was priceless.

-And then this past weekend we hosted an engagement party for our oldest son and his fiance.
-It was absolutely magical evening for sixty-five friends and family.
+Today is the first day of a few blog posts I have recreated featuring the engagement party for our oldest son Andrew and his fiance Charlotte.
+It was an absolutely magical evening for sixty-five friends and family.

 The Engagement Party